pghvlaans/sbotools/man/post-release/sboupgrade.1.md

 hints in [sbotools.hints(5)](sbotools.hints.5.md) into account.
 The script exits with an error message if circular dependencies are detected.

+**sboupgrade** attempts to download the sources from the *DOWNLOAD* or *DOWNLOAD_x86_64* variables in the *info* file.
+If either the download or the md5sum check fails, a new download is attempted from
+<ftp://slackware.uk/sbosrcarch/> as a fallback measure.
+If
+**MANUAL_DL_DIR** is set to an absolute path, source files with a matching name and checksum are preferred to new downloads.
+This is a convenient way to download source files in advance in case of an unreliable connection.

 *SlackBuild* and *README* files are parsed for **groupadd(1)** and **useradd(1)** commands, and **sboupgrade** offers to run them prior to building if any of the required users or groups do not exist.
 If the